AuthurExcalbern/AlgorithmNote/README.md

     * This problem is pretty easy.Because it can be solved by signing sections.
     * First,I will solve it by simply signing sections way.(At HDU1050.c file)
     * Seconed,I will solve it by greedy algorithm.(At HDU1050_G.c file)
-* Wooden Sticks;from HDU 1051
-    * I cann't solve it now...